Philip III of Navarre: Accession as king

-In the end, both Joan and Philip were crowned, anointed by bishop Arnalt de Barbazan and raised on the shield in Pamplona Cathedral on 5 March 1329.
+The Navarrese regency ended on 27 February 1329 in Larrasoaña, where Juan Martínez handed over the seals to Joan and Philip.
+In the end, both Joan and Philip were crowned, anointed by Bishop Arnalt de Barbazan and raised on the shield in Pamplona Cathedral on 5 March 1329.
 Philip and Joan were the first monarchs of Navarre to be crowned.
 The use of crowns and sceptres was an innovation in Navarrese royal ceremony, borrowed from Capetian tradition.
 Although they came to form part of the ceremonial of the subsequent Évreux monarchs, these elements had no significance to the Navarrese in 1329, to whom the oath was the essential act.

 In May 1329, Philip and Joan signed a charter which emphasised repeatedly that she was the "true and natural heir" of Navarre, but that "all of the kingdom of Navarre would obey her consort under the name of king".
 Philip's role in securing his wife's smooth acquisition of the kingdom was also acknowledged.
 In order to limit Philip's involvement, however, it was stipulated that both he and Joan would renounce the crown as soon as their heir, male or female, reached the age of 21, or they were obliged to pay a fine of 100,000 livres tournois.
 Placing a limitation on the monarchs' reign was an unprecedented and extraordinary condition.